Lieutenant Pigeon: Career

 A spin-off from an experimental music band Stavely Makepeace, the group was fronted by Rob Woodward and managed by him and drummer Nigel Fletcher.
 Other members included bassist Steven Johnson.
 The group's sound was dominated by a heavy honky-tonk-style piano played by Woodward's mother, Hilda.

 Lieutenant Pigeon achieved two UK hits: "Mouldy Old Dough", written by Woodward with bandmate Fletcher, which reached number one in 1972, followed by "Desperate Dan" (number 17 in 1973).
 Both tracks were largely instrumental, with the titles providing virtually the only lyrics.
 "Mouldy Old Dough" (the title being an adaptation of the 1920s jazz phrase, "vo-de-o-do") became the second biggest selling UK single of the year, behind The Band of the Royal Scots Dragoon Guards' bagpipe version of "Amazing Grace".

 Lieutenant Pigeon scored a further hit, in the autumn of 1974, when they reached number three in the Australian chart with a cover version of "I'll Take You Home Again, Kathleen".
 The band stopped gigging in 1978, although Johnson (after recording as Class 50) re-formed the band in the 1980s, touring to notable success in Scandinavia.
 The line-up went through a number of changes.
 By the late 1980s Steven Johnson was the only original member of the live band, replaced by Chris Allen (current Troggs lead vocalist) in 1993.
 Fletcher joined Tasty (which also featured Johnson) and Oakie.
 Johnson subsequently set up a documentary video production company.
 Hilda Woodward died, aged 85, on 22 February 1999.
 She was aged 58 at the time of "Mouldy Old Dough" topping the chart, which made her one of the oldest female artists to feature on a UK number one single.

 The Pigeon name, and that of Stavely Makepeace, remain active with former members working together in the production of backing beds and jingles, maintaining a website and releasing occasional new material.
 Their 2001 release "Opus 400" is a 35-minute single composed of separate sections.
 For a number of years now, Woodward and Fletcher have continued to produce music which they have made available through their website.
+Their website includes a newsletter written by Bill Boswell.
+The newsletter is posted quarterly and features what the band is currently working on and future projects.